How to Organize a Foreign Language Notebook in 9 Simple Tips

-One key reason to use a foreign language notebook is because writing things down makes them easier to remember.
-As PBS’s NOVA Next reports, taking notes with pen and paper helps improve students’ conceptual understanding of the material they jotted down.
+One key reason to use a foreign language notebook is that writing things down makes them easier to remember.
+As PBS’s NOVA Next reports, taking notes with pen and paper helps improve students’ conceptual understanding of that material.

 Second, maintaining your own reference resource is often more useful than relying on outside materials.
 After all, it’s customized to you, so it should be easy for you to use.
-Plus, you can use your notebook down the road if you forget the language at some point.
+Plus, you can return to your notebook down the road if you forget the language at some point.

 Additionally, using a foreign language notebook is a good way to track your progress and help keep you motivated.
 Nothing’s better than seeing how far you’ve come!
 That way, you never feel like you’ve reached a language learning plateau—you have evidence to prove you’re moving forward!

-Setting goals is also helpful because it keeps you continue along at a good rate.
+Setting goals is also helpful because it keeps you continuing along at a good rate.
 One study out of Harvard indicates that goal setting can increase both motivation and achievement.
-In your language notebook, you can set these goals so that you’re always accountable to yourself.
+You can set your goals in your language notebook so that you’re always accountable to yourself.

 Finally, you can use your foreign language notebook to target specific errors you need to correct.
-Errors in language learning can build over time if you let them.
-However, since a notebook is more personalized than other resources, you can use it to target these errors.
-For instance, if you’re struggling with one particular verb conjugation, you can dedicate several pages to explaining it and listing conjugation charts.
+Errors in language learning can build, but your personalized notebook can be used to target these errors.
+For instance, if you’re struggling with a particular verb conjugation, you can dedicate several pages to explaining it and listing conjugation charts.

 Resources to Help You Organize Your Notebook